 The Ultra Compact binoculars fold into each other to reduce overall size and weighs less than one pound.
 These small binoculars still pack a 10 power magnification, they cut the objective lens size to a more compact 25mm.
 You still get a nice and wide field of view though.
 These bad boys are housed in rubber to protect them from water and they are completely shockproof.

 The picture viewed through the Ultra Compact is crystal clear, and you get a vivid image of the world in front of you.
 You lose some light gathering by having the smaller lenses, but it’s hard to notice if you aren’t already an optics enthusiast.
 These set are perfect for lightweight camper, or the occasional naturalist.
-The OutNow Tech Binoculars are small, lightweight, and easy to use, they are also priced at under fifty bucks, which easily makes them among the best compact binoculars under $100.
+The OutNow Tech Binoculars are small, lightweight, and easy to use, they are also priced ro move, which easily makes them among the best compact binoculars.

-I could probably begin and end this review by saying these binoculars, less than a hundred dollars, are sold by Leupold.
+I could probably begin and end this review by saying these binoculars are sold by Leupold.
 That is all it would take for me to go and buy them.
 I guess I’m a bit of a Leupold fanboy, but it’s for good reason: they make great products.
 The Rogue compact binoculars are no different.
 These compact binoculars are a 8 power set with a 25mm objective lens.
-They skirt the hundred dollar price tag just barely by coming in at around 85-95 dollars.

 The Rogue Compact (see full specs) takes all the well known features from the standard Rogue and shrinks everything just a bit.
 You don’t lose much, if any performance from the binoculars.
 You still get the award-winning Porro prism design, which isn’t affected by the shrinking of the binoculars.
 You get a remarkable level of clarity from this prism design, which is compounded by the fully multicoated lenses.